-Intensity-modulated radiation therapy (IMRT) may be considered medically necessary for the treatment of tumors of the central nervous system when the tumor is in close proximity to organs at risk (brain stem, spinal cord, cochlea and eye structures including optic nerve and chiasm, lens and retina) and 3-D CRT planning is not able to meet dose volume constraints for normal tissue tolerance. (see Policy Guidelines)
+Intensity-modulated radiotherapy (IMRT) may be considered medically necessary for the treatment of tumors of the central nervous system (CNS) when the tumor is in close proximity to organs at risk (brain stem, spinal cord, cochlea and eye structures including optic nerve and chiasm, lens and retina) and 3-dimensional conformal radiotherapy planning is not able to meet dose volume constraints for normal tissue tolerance (see Policy Guidelines section).

 Organs at risk are defined as normal tissues whose radiation sensitivity may significantly influence treatment planning and/or prescribed radiation dose.
 These organs at risk may be particularly vulnerable to clinically important complications from radiation toxicity.
 The following table outlines radiation doses that are generally considered tolerance thresholds for these normal structures in the CNS.

 Radiation tolerance doses for the cochlea have been reported to be 50 Gy.

 The tolerance doses in the table are a compilation from the following 2 sources:

 a TD 5/5, the average dose that results in a 5% complication risk within 5 years.

 b TD 50/5, the average dose that results in a 50% complication risk within 5 years.